nprapps/dailygraphics/README.md

 -----------------
 Sometimes we just want to reuse an old graphic but we want to profit from the dailygraphics rig to create the associated spreadsheet just like it would do with a new graphic from its template.

-We have created a Fabric task for this precise purpose it will search for a given slug in our graphics and graphics-archive repositories and clone it creating a new ready to work on graphic.
+We have created a Fabric task for this precise purpose it will search for a given slug in our graphics and graphics-archive repositories and clone it creating a new ready-to-work-on graphic.

 ```
 fab clone_graphic:$OLD_SLUG,$NEW_SLUG
 ```

-It requires one parameter: ```$OLD_SLUG``` the graphic slug we are trying to clone.
-The second parameter is optional if given it will be used to generate the new graphic slug if it is not provided the new graphic slug will be derived from the ```$OLD_SLUG``` replacing the date at the end with today's date or appending the current date in case it was not found on the old ```$OLD_SLUG```
+It requires one parameter ```$OLD_SLUG```: the graphic slug we are trying to clone.
+The second parameter is optional, if given, it will be used to generate the new graphic slug, if it is not provided the new graphic slug will be derived from the ```$OLD_SLUG``` replacing the date at the end of the slug with the current date or appending the current date at the end, in case a date was not found at the end of ```$OLD_SLUG```

-Examples if today was ```20160705``:
+Examples if today was ```20160705```:

 ```
 fab clone_graphic:my-project-name-20150415,my-new-project-20160706
 // Results in my-new-project-20160706